 With the progress in science, the advancement of industry and manufacturing techniques, the pianos changed, evolved, to become what we know of them today.

 It was at the beginning of the 20th century that the piano succeeded in combining power, beauty, and perfect sound.
-Piano practice becomes more popular, with the conquest of new regions, new countries.
+Piano performance practice becomes more popular, with the conquest of new regions, new countries.

 In Germany the use of steel spun with diamond from 1902 renders a mineral side to the sound.
 Even today, firms such as Röslau, Bechstein, Vogel or Rose are constantly improving their use.